Evolution of Humanity

-Our history began with Homo erectus, a primitive hominid around up to two million years ago, making its way from Africa and towards the edge of Europe.
-Homo erectus lived in a time now classified as the Lower Palaeolithic or old Stone Age and they were early tool makers.
+The Kents Cavern history begins with Homo Heidelbergensis, an extinct species of ancient human with similar traits to Homo erectus.
+Earliest dates are about two million years ago, making their way from Africa towards the edge of Europe.
+Homo heidelbergensis lived in a time now classified as the Lower Palaeolithic and they were early tool makers.

 Also named after their discovery in Germany (the Neander Valley to be precise), Homo neanderthalensis are one of the most famous human species.
 Neanderthal's had prominent eye ridges and large jaws teeth and denser bones.
 Their brains however, were around the same size as ours, although more focused on sight and primary senses.
 Many tools of Neanderthal were found in Kents Cavern demonstrating the evolution of their tool making; a real skill!
 It's now believed that Neanderthals died out around 40,000 years ago although the reason for their extinction is still debated today.

 The move into the upper Palaeolithic period came with the evolution of a more modern man.
 Just over 40,000 years ago we begin to see the emergence of some of the oldest human fossils belonging to Homo sapiens, including the Kents Cavern Jawbone (KC4) found in the Vestibule Chamber in 1927.
-This jawbone or maxilla is the earliest evidence for Homo sapiens found in Britain and North-west Europe.
+This jawbone or maxilla, on permanent display at Torquay Museum, is the earliest evidence for Homo sapiens found in Britain and North-west Europe and is thought to be around 42,000 years old!

 The Mesolithic or middle Stone Age, occurred at the end of the last Ice Age.
 Flint implements and tools are found in the cavern continuing a long history of human occupation.